AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-guides-assistant.md

 1. Commit and push your Git changes.
 1. Run the pipeline to apply the changes to the environment.

-Once this is done, you should be able to use the **Guides assistant** feature.
+Once this is done, you should be able to use the **Guides Assistant** feature.